everleandro/e-vue/README.md

 # e-vue

-ui-library with frequently used components perfectly adaptable to your needs, you can use each of the proposed components or simply use the one of your need
+ui-library with frequently used components, adaptable to your needs.
+You can use each of the proposed components or just use the one you need

 ## Installation